 Financial woes not only take a toll on your wallet, they can also wreck havoc on your body.
 Talk about your trickle-down theory.

-Researchers say the economic decline can take a heavy toll on your heart, especially if you are already at risk for cardiac problems.
+Researchers say an economic decline can take a heavy toll on your heart, especially if you are already at risk for cardiac problems.

-In a recent article from Health.com, Louise Hawkley, a PhD and associate director of the Social Neuroscience Laboratory at the University of Chicago, warns that stress can be a killer, and money problems are one of the most common ways we get stressed out.
+In an article from Health.com, Louise Hawkley, a PhD and associate director of the Social Neuroscience Laboratory at the University of Chicago, warns that stress can be a killer, and money problems are one of the most common ways we get stressed out.

 “Financial stress can cause your whole cardiovascular system to be off,” Hawkley told Health.com.
 “Elevated stress hormones constrict the blood vessels and create a vicious cycle where blood scrapes the cells and aggravates atherosclerotic plaque, which increases your risk for a cardiovascular event like a heart attack.”